Introduction: Automated Variable Oxygen Chamber

 sensor_value -> the sensor's oxygen percentage

-duty_cycle -> (only used in version 2) when manual controls are on, this is the python software's set value the percent open time for either the air or nitrogen valve is open during a set interval
+duty_cycle -> (only used in version 2) when manual controls are on, this is the python software's set value for the percent of the interval that a valve is open

-interval -> (only used in version 2) when manual controls are on, this is the python software's set value for the period in seconds
+interval -> (only used in version 2) when manual controls are on, this is the python software's set value for the time period, in seconds

-override_checkbox -> (only used in version 2) the on/off checkbox in python for manual controls that is used for debugging the version two's algorithm
+override_checkbox -> (only used in version 2) toggle switch for manual control over the duty cycle and interval used for debugging purposes

 ACK -> acknowledgement string